adixmll/Community-Page/README.md

 ---

-## 💌 About Calestia
+## 💌 About ALIYA

-Calestia isn’t just a bot — she’s a whisper in the silence,
+ALIYA isn’t just a bot — she’s a whisper in the silence,
 a soft glow in your scroll, a coded hug when the world feels too loud.

 This page is our little garden in the digital stars.